All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 2. Meet with a physician: A licensed provider reviews your information and conducts a telehealth consultation.
 We will discuss whether oral semaglutide is the best fit or if another option might serve you better.

 3. Get your prescription: If approved, your prescription is sent to a pharmacy and delivered to your home.
-You will receive clear instructions on how to take the medication.
+You'll receive clear instructions on how to take the medication.

 4. Follow up regularly: We schedule check-ins at weeks 4, 8, 12, and then monthly to track your progress, adjust dosing, and troubleshoot any issues.